TP-Robotics-MIAR/SMA/readme.md

 - From this list, their relative pose (linear and angular) will be computed so as to get a comparison of their situation in the environment;
 - Using this transform; their relative angular pose will be used to send a **cmd_vel** command to the follower turtlebot using;
 ![equation](http://www.sciweavers.org/download/Tex2Img_1632608553.jpg)
--Similar for cartesian pose;
+- Similar for cartesian pose;
 ![equation](http://www.sciweavers.org/download/Tex2Img_1632608737.jpg)
--From this steps above iteratively every turtlebots will follow each other
+- From this steps above iteratively every turtlebots will follow each other